Social & Emotional Wellbeing

 - Educators also can adopt a "trauma-informed" approach, which recognizes that children who have endured hardships might act out or shut down in the classroom.

 - Schools can offer social-emotional learning, which trains students how to identify emotions, manage stress, and other healthy habits.

 Nassau BOCES has a district-wide and building-level comprehensive developmental school counseling program that has been developed under the direction of certified school counselor(s).
 This plan will be reviewed and updated to meet current needs at the beginning of the school year.
 The plan will include the expanded use of data to identify SEL needs and incorporate strategies to meet those needs in the agency or school's comprehensive school counseling plan.
 Such data may include school climate surveys, screening tools and questionnaires.

-Nassau BOCES’ district-wide and building-level advisory councils, comprised of various stakeholders meet throughout the year to review the comprehensive developmental school counseling program plans and ensure the program is being implemented with fidelity and that it is meeting current needs.
+Nassau BOCES' district-wide and building-level advisory councils comprised of various stakeholders meet throughout the year to review the comprehensive developmental school counseling program plans and ensure the program is being implemented with fidelity and that it is meeting current needs.
 Team members will undergo further professional development and training as to develop “expertise” in areas around SEL and Mental Health.
-Such expertise development will allow for staff to turnkey specific SEL and Mental Health strategies.
+Such expertise development will allow staff to turnkey specific SEL and Mental Health strategies.